brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

     * `xfce4-terminal`

-    I use `xfce4` rather than the `Mat茅` Terminal becaus copying and pasting seems to work better and because accented characters cause the font fewer problems when I'm in Vim.
+    I use `xfce4` rather than the `Maté` Terminal becaus copying and pasting seems to work better and because accented characters cause the font fewer problems when I'm in Vim.

     The terminal can be configured with `xfce4-settings-manager` and there are related commands.
 Configure it to use Noto Sans Mono CJK TC Reg 14 font.

     Need to find a font-spread that supports Upper code-points.
 Must look into what fonts are actually needed and what characters a font supports, see http://stackoverflow.com/questions/4458696/finding-out-what-characters-a-font-supports.

- 1. Within `Mat茅` set up IBus
+ 1. Within `Maté` set up IBus

     For IBus, go to `System =>  Preferences =>  Personal => Startup Application` and add:

     * `ibus-daemon`

-    As long as `ibus-daemon` runs first (and it must run in `Mat茅`, not in the Chromee terminal tab before `Mat茅` starts), then IBus is running.
+    As long as `ibus-daemon` runs first (and it must run in `Maté`, not in the Chromee terminal tab before `Maté` starts), then IBus is running.
 You can run `ibus-setup` from thee command line or you can select `System => Preferences => Other => IBus preferences`, to configure. set "Next input method" to `<Control>space`.
 IBus is not ideal, because the characters in the selection panel are very small, but it's usable.

 ### Software for Chrome OS